carolinefreyer/RandomProjectionsThesis/README.md

 This code is used to test the Random Projection Outlier Ensemble introduced as part of my Master Thesis.

+## Usage example

-To run the code first install all requirements listed in requirement.txt The main file to run to code is in ensemble.py
+To run the code first install all requirements listed in `requirement.txt`

+The main file to run to code is in `ensemble.py`